ssayin/riscv32-cosim-model/README.md

 ```sh
 make QUARTUS_ROOT=$QUARTUS_ROOT uart_client
 ```
 **Important**: Whenever you open a new shell session to work with the UART tool, remember to reset the LD\_LIBRARY\_PATH using the previously defined QUARTUS\_ROOT value.
-Exporting this variable in a file sourced by your shell i.e. your .bashrc can save you a big time.
+Exporting this variable in a file sourced by your shell i.e. your .bashrc can save you time.

 3. Edit the [./tools/uart](./tools/uart) file and adjust the LD\_LIBRARY\_PATH variable to include $QUARTUS\_ROOT:
 ```sh